-Latest posts by International Campaign for Human Rights in Iran
+Latest posts by Center for Human Rights in Iran

 After completing a five-year prison sentence for Facebook posts about religion on Facebook, the Judiciary has sent Soheil Babadi into internal exile in southern Iran.